Some of our Communities of Regenerative Learning members at out first weekend of workshops and site assessments.

 You can follow what’s happening with the Communities of Regenerative Learning on our social media accounts.

-Communities of Regenerative Learning has been made possible this year through the support of the Auckland Climate Grant, Awhero Nui, Foundation North and The Jenkins Foundation.
+Communities of Regenerative Learning has been made possible this year through the support of the Auckland Climate Grant, Awhero Nui, Foundation North, The Jenkins Foundation and Kete Ora Trust.

-We would also like to thank our mentoring team Daniel Schuurman Sarah Smuts Kennedy, Jenny Lux and Rebecca Swan for their dedication to this project.
+We would also like to thank our mentoring team Daniel Schuurman Sarah Smuts Kennedy, Jenny Lux and Rebecca Swan and Kathryn Tulloch for their dedication to this project.